10.1.1: Referral Fees and Fee SplittingCategories: 10. Fees & Charges Adopted Nov 1993 | Amended Sep 2021

-Payment by or to a licensee solely for the referral of a patient is unethical.
+Payment by or to a licensee solely for the referral of a patient is unethical and, in most instances, is inconsistent with state law.
 A licensee may not accept payment of any kind, in any form, from any source, such as a pharmaceutical company or pharmacist, an optical company, or the manufacturer of medical appliances and devices, for prescribing or referring a patient to said source.
 In each case, the payment violates the requirement to deal honestly with patients and colleagues.
 The patient relies upon the advice of the licensee on matters of referral.
 All referrals and prescriptions must be based on the skill and quality of the licensee to whom the patient has been referred or the quality and efficacy of the drug or product prescribed.

 It is unethical for licensees to offer financial incentives or other valuable considerations to patients in exchange for recruitment of other patients.
-Such incentives can distort the information that patients provide to potential patients, thus distorting the expectations of potential patients and compromising the trust that is the foundation of the patient- physician licensee relationship.
+Such incentives can distort the information that patients provide to potential patients, thus distorting the expectations of potential patients and compromising the trust that is the foundation of the licensee-patient relationship.
 Furthermore, referral fees are prohibited by state law pursuant to N.C.
-Gen. Stat.
-Section 90-401.
+Gen. Stat. § 90-401.
 Violation of this law may result in disciplinary action by the Board.

 Except in instances permitted by law (N.C.
 Gen. Stat. § 55B-14(c)), it is the position of the Board that a licensee cannot share revenue on a percentage basis with a non-licensee.
 To do so is fee splitting and is grounds for disciplinary action.